Jáchymov: Spa

 In 1864, a spring of radon-rich water was discovered in Jáchymov.
-The world's first radon spa was founded in Jáchymov in 1906, joining the existing spas of the region such as Karlovy Vary, Františkovy Lázně, and Mariánské Lázně.
+The world's first radon spa was founded in Jáchymov in 1906, joining the existing spas of the region such as Karlovy Vary, Františkovy Lázně and Mariánské Lázně.

 The facility offers treatments for a range of medical conditions, based on the controversial theory of radiation hormesis.
 The treatments offered cover a range of neurological disorders and skin diseases, as well as various musculoskeletal conditions such as osteoarthritis and ankylosing spondylitis.
 The radon baths are further alleged to improve conditions of patients with diabetes, gout and conditions arising from complications of injuries and operations.

 Transport

-The Ostrov nad Ohří – Jáchymov railway line was in operation in 1896–1957.
-Buses now provide regular connections via Ostrov to Karlovy Vary.
-Since 2005, Jáchymov have one line of town bus transport MHD-1.
+There is no railway to the town.
+The most important connection is the road I/25 leading from Ostrov to the Czech-German border.
+The bus line connects Jáchymov with Karlovy Vary.

 Sport

+Jáchymov is the centre of winter sports.
+There are three ski areas with ski lifts in the municipal territory: Novako, Klínovec and Klínovec-Neklid.
+In the vicinity of the town is the Eduard biathlon complex, which offers several kilometres of cross-country trails.

-There is several ski lifts, downhill and cross-country trails.
-The town has the only year-round water park in the Ore Mountains.
+The town has a water park that bears the name of Georgius Agricola.